MaterializeInc/materialize/doc/user/content/guides/dbt.md

     dbt --version
     ```

     `materialize` should be listed under "Plugins".
-If this is not the case, double check that the virtual environment is activated!
+If this is not the case, double-check that the virtual environment is activated!

 1. Last but not least, make sure you have Materialize [installed and running](/install/).
 You can also use the `dbt-materialize` adapter with [Materialize Cloud](/cloud/get-started-with-cloud/#sign-up).